FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - abbreviation
   - Type: string
   - Description: abbreviation for the parameter.
-- data_type
+- type
-  - Type: DataType, string
+  - Type: DataType
   - Description: type of the parameter.
 - mode
   - Type: string